CZHQuality/Sal-CFS-GAN/README.md

 If you want to get the original high-resolution source image, please contact with me: chezhaohui@sjtu.edu.cn;chezhaohuihy@gmail.com;

-The code is highly inspired by the following projects, and thanks for their contributions : https://github.com/cvzoya/saliency https://github.com/Eyyub/tensorflow-pix2pix https://github.com/marcellacornia/sam
+The code is highly inspired by the following projects, and thanks for their contributions:

+https://github.com/cvzoya/saliency
+https://github.com/Eyyub/tensorflow-pix2pix
+https://github.com/marcellacornia/sam